-It’s likely that you will need to know how to flip a layer in Photoshop if there’s text or an image that would look better if it were backwards or upside down.
+It’s likely that you will need to know how to flip a layer in Photoshop if there’s text or an image that would look better if it were backward or upside down.

 The ability to edit in layers is probably my favorite part about Adobe Photoshop.
 It opens up a world of possibilities by allowing you to independently edit the contents of a layer separately from the rest of the content in your image.